top of page

 dietary polyphenols health cancer

 Herbs, spices, grains, legumes, nuts, fruit, berries, vegetables... are rich in chemical compounds: polyphenols.
-These health promoting compounds are often at the heart of many so-called superfoods.
 Those consuming diets rich in polyphenols (these are plant forward diets) have better long-term health outcomes and there is growing evidence for their beneficial effects in combating cancer.

 To see the collection of studies (that we will add to when new research is published), scroll down to bottom of page.
 If you have any suggestions of other studies to include, add them in the Comments section, also at bottom of page.

-Polyphenols are not a magic pill.
+Polyphenols are not a magic bullet.
 They should be part of a healthy eating pattern and lifestyle.

 To get the benefits of polyphenols, we enjoy using a whole food approach.
 What does this mean?
 At a minimum, enjoying fruit, nuts and seeds on a daily basis.
 Consuming herbs and spices.
-Prioritising as wide variety of foods as possible: vegetables, whole grains and legumes.
+Prioritising as wide variety of foods as possible, including vegetables, whole grains and legumes.
+A polyphenol rich diet supports health across multiple areas, so don't overthink what to eat.

 Have specific polyphenol questions?
 Try the online Phenol-Explorer.
 The database "contains more than 35,000 content values for 500 different polyphenols in over 400 foods.
 These data are derived from the systematic collection of more than 60,000 original content values found in more than 1,300 scientific publications."